ShaantanuJain/Machine-Learning-Aided-Statistical-Arbritrage-Strategy/readme.md

 The strategy identifies pairs of stocks with mean-reverting properties and executes trades to exploit these characteristics.
 The performance of the strategy is evaluated based on the profitability of the trades and the frequency of mean reversion.

 ## Conclusion
-This project demonstrates the application of deep learning and statistical methods to develop a robust pairs trading strategy.
+This project demonstrates the application of machine learning and statistical methods to develop a robust pairs trading strategy.
 By leveraging PCA, clustering, and various statistical tests, we can identify and exploit mean-reverting pairs in the Automobile and Heavy Industries sectors.

 ## Future Work
 - **Expand Market Universe**: Apply the strategy to other sectors and markets.